Donald Trump Insults ‘Sleepy’ Joe Biden And Elizabeth ‘Pocahontas’ Warren, Says Democrats Are ‘Maniacs’

 “She came up from the ashes.
 She emerged.
 Now we’re probably going to have to do it again, because I don’t see Sleepy Joe making it, I’ll tell you,” he added.

 Trump also touched upon impeachment, which he described as “crap.”
-According to the president, Democrats want to impeach him because they’re unable to beat him at at the ballot box.
+According to the president, Democrats want to impeach him because they’re unable to beat him at the ballot box.

 “That’s why they do the impeachment crap — because they know they can’t beat us fairly.”

 As soon as Trump started talking about impeachment, the crowd began chanting “four more years!”
+This apparently inspired the president to joke about abolishing term limits.

 “If you want to drive them crazy, just say eight more years, or twelve more years.
 Or sixteen.
 Sixteen would do it good,” he said.